amlluch/polestar/README.md

 During the import process the erroneous elements are discarded showing a list of those discarded in the response.
 The import process uploads a file that it deletes once the process has finished.

+You can import files inside the container: <strong>docker-compose run --rm polestar /bin/bash -c "cd polestar; ./manage.py import path-to-file-to-import"</strong>.
+You can import as many files as you want at same time (more options with --help).

 In the endpoint of the list of ships (api/ships) a "post" has been added to register ships.
 This post checks that the code is correct and that the boat does not exist.